 And the couple?
 She’s a nurse and he’s a sailor.
-He grabs and kisses her, and from what it looks like, it’s without her consent.
+He grabs and kisses her, and this appears to be a surprise to her.

 Shot in Times Square, this image became one of the most iconic photos ever.
 It became the symbol of freedom in the collective memory.

 If one subject fascinates us as macro photographers, it is how life begins.
-This is the first image of a developing fetus.
+This is the first image of a developing foetus.
 It kick-started questions and ideas surrounding birth.

-The fetus is 18 weeks old, and perfectly formed.
-Never before had we seen the inside of a womb and how a baby developed from a fertilised egg to a baby, ready to be born.
+The foetus is 18 weeks old and perfectly formed.
+Before this famous photograph, we have never seen the inside of a womb.
+And how a baby developed from a fertilised egg to a baby, ready to be born.

-Photographed in Stockholm, the fetus was delicately placed in a manner that it appeared to float.
+Photographed in Stockholm, the foetus was delicately placed in a manner that it appeared to float.
 This was to give the impression of a womb.

 Lennart Nilsson is the photographer and scientist behind this image.
-And it is thanks to him that we have this famous photography, expanding our knowledge.
+And it is thanks to him that we have this famous image, expanding our knowledge.

 Before Marilyn Monroe, there was Betty Grable.
 An actress who was to star in Sweet Rosie O’Grady.
 Little did she know she would soon be the face and inspiration behind boudoir photography.